Faubourg Lafayette: Boundaries

 Faubourg is a French word that stands for suburb, which is a smaller area outside of a larger city.

-Due to the fact that Faubourg Lafayette is not officially recognized by the state of Louisiana, the boundaries of the area are very roughly defined.
+Due to the fact that the Faubourg Lafayette is not officially recognized by the state of Louisiana, the boundaries of the area are very roughly defined.
 The City of New Orleans website contains no information about the neighborhood but does have a tab ready for information to be input.

-According to the official historic neighborhood association website for Faubourg Lafayette, “No one has drawn the neighborhood map yet.”
+According to the official historic neighborhood association website for the Faubourg Lafayette, “No one has drawn the neighborhood map yet.”
 However, the website does provide a map for the general area.
-Although many of the Louisiana and New Orleans websites do not have any information on the boundaries of Faubourg Lafayette, Google.com/Maps does.
+Although many of the Louisiana and New Orleans websites do not have any information on the boundaries of the Faubourg Lafayette, Google.com/Maps does.
 It recognizes the borders as Simon Bolivar Avenue to Jackson Avenue and St. Charles Avenue to Calliope Street.

 The land for the neighborhood was first acquired on May 2, 1818.
 It bordered the Mississippi River at Tchoupitoulas Street and ran north between 1st Street and Soraparu Street.
 This area is located to the southwest of the current faubourg and is located in a neighborhood called the Irish Channel.